🔷Connected Component Segmentation

-This operator is used for clustering segmentation of the input point cloud.
-It groups points that are spatially close enough into independent point cloud clusters.
-If the distance between two points is less than the set "Connection distance threshold", they are considered to belong to the same connected component (i.e., the same cluster).
-Finally, it outputs a list of point clouds, where each point cloud in the list represents a segmented cluster.
+This operator performs clustering segmentation on the input point cloud.
+It combines spatially close enough points into independent point cloud clusters.
+If the distance between two points is less than the set "connectivity distance threshold", they are considered to belong to the same connected component (i.e., the same cluster).
+Finally, it outputs a point cloud list where each point cloud represents a segmented cluster.

 Usage Scenarios